iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 ### 3. Reconnaissance for Penetration Testing

-During authorized pentests, Shodan aids in mapping the target’s attack surface:
+During authorized pentests, Shodan aids in mapping the target's attack surface:

 - Query: `hostname:target.com port:22,3389`
 - Action: Identify open ports and services (e.g., SSH, RDP) for further testing with tools like Nmap or Metasploit.